Did you know that most cases of thyroid disease are autoimmune in nature? (1)

-I often recommend LDN at this point to prevent progression of autoimmunity.
+I often recommend Low Dose Naltrexone (LDN) at this point to prevent the progression of autoimmunity.

-At this point, natural tissue regeneration is going to be much more challenging, but luckily, there are new options that exist that can accelerate tissue repair (see LLLT article for experimental strategies that can accelerate thyroid tissue repair).
+At stage 4, natural tissue regeneration is going to be much more challenging, but luckily, there are new options that exist that can accelerate thyroid tissue repair (see my article about lasers for tissue regeneration to learn about experimental strategies that may help).

 Stage 5: Progression to Other Autoimmune Disorders

-Having Hashimoto’s puts a person at greater risk for developing another autoimmune condition like celiac disease, psoriasis, Sjogren’s rheumatoid arthritis, Lupus, multiple sclerosis, and many others…
+Having Hashimoto’s puts a person at greater risk for developing other autoimmune conditions like celiac disease, psoriasis, Sjogren’s, rheumatoid arthritis, lupus, multiple sclerosis, and many others… (12-14)

-This is a progression of the autoimmune response — as the immune system continues to be imbalanced, it may find additional glands and body tissues to attack, such as the small intestine in celiac disease, saliva and tear glands in Sjogren’s, and the joints in rheumatoid arthritis.
+This is a progression of the autoimmune response — as the immune system continues to be imbalanced, it may find additional glands and body tissues to attack, such as the small intestine in celiac disease, the saliva and tear glands in Sjogren’s, and the joints in rheumatoid arthritis.
+(15)

 But, unfortunately, thyroid medications and removing the thyroid gland do nothing to stop the disease progression.

-If a person is not well controlled with medications, has an enlarged thyroid gland, out of control antibodies, Graves disease, thyroid nodules, thyroid cancer or are not able to have balanced thyroid hormones as they swing from hyper/hypothyroidism, some doctors may recommend surgical removal of the thyroid gland.
+If a person’s hormones are not well-controlled with medications, if they have an enlarged thyroid gland, out-of-control antibodies, Graves’ disease, thyroid nodules, or thyroid cancer, or are not able to have balanced thyroid hormones as they swing from hyper/hypothyroidism, some doctors may recommend surgical removal of the thyroid gland.